 The capital of Kansas is Topeka, situated to the far east of the state.

-That’s enough fast facts about the Sunflower State for now though, we’re here to learn some real facts!
+That’s enough fast facts about the Sunflower State for now, though; we’re here to learn some of the more interesting facts!

 Kansas has been inhabited for at least 9,000 years.